Honorable J. Clifford Wallace, United States Court of Appeals, Ninth Circuit, 2004 – 2005

 His representations include:

-- Mallinckrodt plc in its proposed $5.3 billion debt restructuring and resolution of opioid-related claims and Acthar Gel litigation through a voluntary Chapter 11; its proposed spin-off of its specialty generics business, its $1.2 billion acquisition of Sucampo Pharmaceuticals, its $1.3 billion acquisition of Therakos from The Gores Group, its $2.3 billion acquisition of Ikaria from a Madison Dearborn-led investor group, its $5.6 billion acquisition of Questcor Pharmaceuticals and its $1.4 billion acquisition of Cadence Pharmaceuticals
+- Mallinckrodt plc in its proposed $5.3 billion debt restructuring and resolution of opioid-related claims and Acthar Gel litigation through a voluntary Chapter 11; its proposed spin-off of its specialty generics business; its $1.2 billion acquisition of Sucampo Pharmaceuticals; its $1.3 billion acquisition of Therakos from The Gores Group; its $2.3 billion acquisition of Ikaria from a Madison Dearborn-led investor group; its $5.6 billion acquisition of Questcor Pharmaceuticals; and its $1.4 billion acquisition of Cadence Pharmaceuticals

 - Abbott Laboratories in its $4.3 billion divestiture of its vision care business to Johnson & Johnson; and its $25 billion acquisition of St. Jude Medical

-- Covidien in its $50 billion sale to Medtronic, its spin-off of Mallinckrodt and its reincorporation from Bermuda to Ireland
+- Covidien plc in its $50 billion sale to Medtronic; its spin-off of Mallinckrodt plc; and its reincorporation from Bermuda to Ireland

 Technology, Media and Telecommunications

-- Searchlight Capital Partners and its portfolio company, Mitel, in the creation of a strategic partnership with, $650 million asset sale to and $200 million equity investment in RingCentral; its $425 million strategic investment in Consolidated Communications; its $2 billion acquisition of Mitel Networks, and its strategic equity investment in the $4.3 billion acquisition of Rackspace Hosting, Inc. by funds affiliated with Apollo Global Management
+- Searchlight Capital Partners and its portfolio company, Mitel, in the creation of a strategic partnership with, $650 million asset sale to and $200 million equity investment in RingCentral; its $425 million strategic investment in Consolidated Communications; its $2 billion acquisition of Mitel; and its strategic equity investment in the $4.3 billion acquisition of Rackspace Hosting by Apollo Global Management

-- TEGNA (formerly Gannett) in its sale of CareerBuilder to funds affiliated with Apollo Global Management and the Ontario Teachers’ Pension Plan Board, its spin-off of Cars.com and its spin-off of its publishing division
+- TEGNA (formerly Gannett) in its sale of CareerBuilder to Apollo Global Management and the Ontario Teachers’ Pension Plan Board; its spin-off of Cars.com; and its spin-off of its publishing division

 - Charter Communications in its $10.4 billion acquisition of Bright House Networks from Advance/Newhouse

-- Verizon in its $130 billion acquisition of Vodafone’s 45% interest in Verizon Wireless
+- Verizon in its $130 billion acquisition of Vodafone plc’s 45% interest in Verizon Wireless

 - Michael Dell in his $24.4 billion acquisition, with Silver Lake Partners, of Dell Inc.